gruelbox/orko-wiki/Roadmap.md

 **Upgrading:**

 This update does not affect the database schema, so if there are problems, it can be easily rolled back to 0.12.2.
-The upgrade approach depends on how you have Orko deployed:

-TODO
+Follow [these instructions](https://github.com/gruelbox/orko/wiki/Upgrading) to upgrade.

 **Enhancements:**